Skip to content

 git pull

-npx skills add ~/jasperfx/ai-skills/skills --skill '*' -g -a claude-code
+agentskills-cli add ~/jasperfx/ai-skills/skills -g -a universal -a claude-code -y

 bash